Jim & Jody Pearson

 Michelle Penn plays a kind of Americana-influenced singer-songwriter thing, which means (naturally) she's played Lilith Fair.
 To be honest, 1998's How do You Live is a pretty unexciting album, but I'm sure I should be concentrating on the lyrics, rather than the run-of-the-mill music.
 Trouble is, I almost invariably listen to the music first...
 It's not rubbish, by any means, but there's nothing here that grabbed my attention, unlike the best artists of her genre.

 Aaron Swihart plays Mellotron, with flutes and strings on Drown, plus one or two possible (though unlikely) string sightings elsewhere.
 So; a somewhat average record, although I can't fault Ms. Penn's enthusiasm.
-She's made one more definite 'Tron album, 2001's irritatingly txtspk 2 Good 4 U, or is it meant to be referencing Prince?
+Her other 'Mellotron' album, 2001's irritatingly txtspk 2 Good 4 U (or is it meant to be referencing Prince?), turns out to feature samples.

 Cause & Effects